-7. NET INTEREST
+8. NET INTEREST

-The negative net interest in an amount of \notin 395 million, resulting from interest income of \notin 23 million and interest expenses of \notin 418 million, includes interest income on interest-bearing securities and loans, gains and losses relating to current securities and all interest expenses.
-It also includes profit-share and dividend income from current and non-current securities.
+The negative net interest in an amount of €395 million, resulting from interest income of €23 million and interest expenses of € 418 million, includes interest income on interest-bearing securities and loans, gains and losses relating to current securities and all interest expenses.
+It also includes profitshare and dividend income from current and non-current securities.
+The interest component of additions to provisions comprises the expense arising from unwinding the interest each year on noncurrent provisions in conjunction with their measurement at present value.

-8. INCOME TAXES
+9. INCOME TAXES